cylc/cylc-doc/src/glossary.rst

       A Cylc suite is a directory containing a ``suite.rc`` file which contains :term:`graphing<graph>` representing a workflow.

-      See also:

-      * :ref:`Relationship between Cylc suites, Rose suite configurations and Rosie suites <cylc-rose-rosie-suite-relationship-diagram>`

    suite directory
-      The suite directory contains all of the configuration for a suite (e.g. the ``suite.rc`` file and for Rose suites the :rose:file:`rose-suite.conf` file).
+      The suite directory contains all of the configuration for a suite e.g. the ``suite.rc`` file.

-      This is the directory which is registered using ``cylc reg`` or, for Rose suites, it is the one in which the :ref:`command-rose-suite-run` command is executed.
+      This is the directory which is registered using ``cylc reg``.

       .. note::